CivicLabsBelgium/luftdaten_irceline_viewer/README.md

     1. `npm install`
     2. `sudo node server.js`

-* SSL with self-signed (for localhost), or otherwise obtained certificates for https support:
+* Enable https with self-signed SSL certificates (for localhost), or SSL certificates signed by a CA for https support:
     1. put your .key and .crt files into the project's ssl/ directory before running the app, or building the docker container

-* SSL with letsencrypt (a free certificate authority) on docker cloud services
+* Enable https with letsencrypt (a free certificate authority) on docker cloud services

+    The server.js which serves a built react project is also capable of generating and renewing SSL certificates with letsencrypt.
+This process is completely automated, all you need to do is run the docker service with the correct environment variables:
     1. build the docker image
     2. set the environment variables `DOMAINNAME`, `SUBDOMAIN`, `ADMINEMAIL` to their appropriate values for your domain name.
 Set `NODE_ENV` to `production`
     3. spin up the container as a service